-You don’t need to obsess about keyword density, but in general, if you don’t mention a keyword that you want to rank for then chances are you won’t rank for it.
+You don’t need to obsess about keyword density, but in general, if you don’t mention a keyword that you want to rank for, then chances are you won’t appear in the top SERPs.

 The diagnosis report breaks down on-page SEO elements on any given page.

-And the most used feature of SEOquake is when you perform a Google search.
+SEOquake’s most used feature is when you perform a Google search.
 You’re given information on every site that ranks.

 One way to make it easier is through Ninja Outreach.
-This extension shows you all of the email addresses associated with a given domain.
+This SEO Chrome extension shows you the email addresses associated with a given domain.